🎥 Video case study: Designing a Mobile Loyalty Experience for Retail.

 • Transparency and honesty go a long way.
 Admit mistakes and set clear expectations to build trust.

-• Delivering consistent quality and exceeding expectations is what earns loyalty over time.
+• Delivering consistent quality and exceeding customer expectations is what earns loyalty over time.

 • Going beyond the product or service, offering education, resources, or a sense of community, adds value.